mohammadmanzoor8972/Reedsy-frontend/README.md

 Tell us about one of your commercial projects with Vue.js or AngularJS.

 My self Mohammad, I am having alomst 8 year of experience in Frontend Development.
-I have worked on Angular, React, Redux, Backbone, Ionic, Phonegap etc.
+I have worked on Angular, React, Redux, Backbone, Ionic, Phonegap etc...